fredmerlo/geofoodtruck/README.md

      Cloudfront is an AWS Global Content Deivery Network, and the Cloudfront cache is replicated by AWS, though `GeoFoodTruck` application content is relatvely small, not having to pay S3 object retrieval costs is a big plus.
 And as an added bonus the `GeoFoodTruck` application is available @Edge to users everywhere.

      **Cloudfront Cache Metrics**

      ![Cloudfront Cache](https://geofoodtruck-test-report.s3.amazonaws.com/cloudfront-cache.png)

 ### GeoFoodTruck Application
+This is a screencast of `GeoFoodTruck` or [Click Here](https://d3n9iqvbhzuqoh.cloudfront.net/) to use the live app.

 ![GeoFoodTruck](https://raw.githubusercontent.com/fredmerlo/geofoodtruck/main/geofoodtruck.gif)